- HOME

 HTML5 is a markup language that’s used for structuring and presenting content on the internet.
 It enables easy integration of multimedia and graphics to a particular website, without depending on third-party plugins.

-16. Hybrid App
+16. Hybrid app

 Hybrid apps are applications that are developed using multiple languages, like JavaScript, HTML, and CSS.
-This software application combines elements of both native apps and web applications.
+This software application combines elements of both native apps and web apps.
 Hybrid apps are preferred by many developers, as they only need to write one set of code to make the application work on multiple platforms.

-17. Internet of Things (IoT)
+17. Internet of things (IoT)

 IoT refers to the global network of physical devices that collect, store, and share data over the internet.
 Any physical object can become an IoT device, once it’s connected to the internet.
-For instance, mobile applications that enable users to access physical objects remotely, like switching on a light bulb using an app, makes the bulb an IoT device.
+For instance, mobile apps that enable users to access physical objects remotely, like switching on a light bulb using an app, makes the bulb an IoT device.

-18. Integrated Development Environments (IDE)
+18. Integrated development environments (IDE)

 IDE facilitates the easy development of applications.
 An IDE ideally consists of a source code editor, text editor, toolbar, and an output viewer.